ZackAkil/robo-videographer-app/README.md

 ## java.io.IOException: Not a valid TensorFlow Graph serialization: NodeDef expected inputs ''
 Just use the `frozen*.pb` saved model and not the `opt*.pb` one.

+---
+## Tensorflow model on android not predicting because of dropout layer in wrong state
+Solution: remove dropout layer from model [not a true fix]